ropensci-archive/rorcid/cran-comments.md

 ## Reverse dependencies

 * I have run R CMD check on the 1 reverse dependency.
 (Summary at <https://github.com/ropensci/rorcid/blob/master/revdep/README.md>).
 No problems were found.

 ---

-This version adds many new functions in response to the ORCID API updating to v3; many improvements and bug fixes.
+This version xxxx.

 Thanks!
 Scott Chamberlain